aravindh-bloop/Sentiment-Analyzer/README.md

 A beautiful, modern Flask-based web application that performs sentiment analysis on user-entered text using TextBlob.
 The application features an intuitive interface with advanced styling, interactive elements, and comprehensive sentiment analysis capabilities.

+#How to use it?
+* Just go to this link : 'https://sentiment-analyzer-80h3.onrender.com'
+* that's right!, I have taken the project to next level by hosting it live using Render.com!, go to the link given above and wait for 25-50 seconfs and use the AI integerated sentiment analyzer!

 ## Features

 ### 🎯 Core Functionality